 To complicate things, some medications and medical conditions can upset the delicate balance in your mouth.
 For example, certain medications and autoimmune conditions, like Sjogren’s Syndrome can impact saliva production.
 Since you need saliva to help wash away food and acid, if your body can’t produce enough, it leaves your teeth susceptible to damage.

 While it’s not always possible to switch medications or completely manage some of these conditions, you can do something about your oral health.
-Given the link between dental health and overall health, maintaining good oral hygiene could help more than you realize.
+Given the link between dental health and overall health, maintaining good oral hygiene could help more than you realize, and the first step is seeing a dentist regularly.

 How Does Dental Health Affect Overall Health?